 Never use fabric softener

 Never use fabric softener on your athletic compression shirts.
-Fabric softeners cover a fabric’s surface with electrically charged chemical compounds, enabling fibers to “stand up” from the surface and imparting a softer and fluffier feel.
-Also, avoid using laundry detergents that include fabric softeners
+They cover a fabric’s surface with electrically charged chemical compounds, enabling fibers to “stand up” from the surface and imparting a softer and fluffier feel.

 Prevent pilling

 The term “pills” refers to small, solid lint balls that form on the surface of materials such as clothing, while “pilling” refers to the act of forming them.
-Most pills may be sliced or scraped away using a cloth comb or a battery-operated pill/lint remover.

 Use a mesh bag for delicates to prevent pilling from occurring.